Part of the Speed audit

 The bottom line

-Every stylesheet in your page head adds a download the browser must finish before showing anything.
+Each stylesheet in your page head adds a download the browser must finish before showing anything.
 Combine CSS files, inline what matters for the first view, and defer the rest.
 Three or fewer blocking stylesheets keeps your first paint fast.

 Example findings from a scan